Topl/BramblSc/documentation/docs/tutorials/tutorials/simple-transfer.md

 Initializing the recipient's wallet is similar to initializing the sender's wallet.
 For more details you can read [Create and Initialize a Wallet](./obtain-funds#step-1-create-and-initialize-a-wallet) in the Load Wallet with Funds tutorial.

-1. Create the Topl main key for the Recipient's wallet.
-For more details see the [Create the Wallet's Topl Main Key](./obtain-funds#create-the-wallets-topl-main-key)'s section in a previous tutorial.
+1. Create the main key for the Recipient's wallet.
+For more details see the [Create the Wallet's Main Key](./obtain-funds#create-the-wallets-main-key)'s section in a previous tutorial.
 2. Using the main key from the previous step, initialize the Recipient's Wallet State.
 For more details see the [Initialize the Wallet State](./obtain-funds#initialize-the-wallet-state) section in a previous tutorial.